-The Board would authorize formation of the PAWG to operate until Board review of the Conceptual Alternatives and approval of a Preferred Alternative to incorporate into the Hawthorns Area Plan and advance into environmental review.
+The Board would authorize formation of the PAWG to operate until Board review of the Conceptual Alternatives and approval of a Preferred Alternative for the Hawthorns Area Plan that would advance into environmental review.
 Upon identification of a Preferred Alternative, the Board would determine whether the PAWG has fulfilled its charge and, if so deemed, direct the General Manager to dissolve the PAWG.